 This is to invite you to visit us on Hawaii Island to enjoy and celebrate the native magical plants that live here in the middle of the world's largest ocean, the ocean named after Peace.
 These psychoactive plant teachers have been growing in the surrounding Pacific jungles and have been breathing, propagating, rooting themselves and contributing to indigenous sacred rituals and ceremonies since ancient times.
 Furthermore, depending on where you are in the world, it is often more convenient -- and a heck of a lot more relaxing -- to come to Hawaii than it is to travel to South America.

-By appointment and on Sunday evenings, starting at 5:30 PM and lasting for several hours, Muaisa Hale Pule ("As I Aum" Sanctuary) offers Master Plant circles in upcountry Kona on the Big Island of Hawaii.
+On Sunday evenings, starting at 5:30 PM and lasting for several hours, Muaisa Hale Pule ("As I Aum" Sanctuary) offers Master Plant circles in upcountry Kona on the Big Island of Hawaii.
 These ceremonies do not attempt to imitate or recreate Peru.
 Rather, they are a ceremonial opportunity, led by authentic, recognized shamans, who personally prepare psychoactive brews for people to interact with the entheogenic plant teachers of Hawaii and the Southwest Pacific Rim -- on location, in the plants' native habitat.

 "This brew took a very definite hold of me in a way I hadn't quite experienced before.